 Canister vacuums range anywhere from 150 dollars to 1500 dollars.
 Canister vacuum cleaners can be bagged or bagless.
 Some canister vacuum cleaners offer HEPA filtration.
 You'll want to look for a canister vacuum cleaner with wheels that won't scuff or damage your floors.
 Canister vacuum cleaners that have onboard tool storage are convenient.

 Higher end canister vacuums may have a power nozzle and a suction control switch.
 Controlling the suction allows canister vacuums to clean delicate and heavy duty areas of the home.
 There is not much difference in the abilities of canister vacuums cleaners between the bottom and top.
 To make your choice you will need to look at the company, warranty information, customer service reputation, and bonus features.
-Some canister vacuum cleaners are doing better at cleaning both carpet and hard floors better by having an on/off brushroll, so you may want to make a choice based on versatility.
+Some canister vacuums clean both carpet and hard floors by having an on/off brushroll, so you may want to make a choice based on versatility.
 Like their upright vacuum cleaner cousins, canister vacuum cleaners at the uppermost end of the price range may be merely expensive, and not necessarily higher quality or more effective.

 Your Needs vs. Price